flakjakk/working-band/docs/source/prereqs.rst

 	Where possible find ways to distinguish between cable types - a guitar cable has braided insulation around a plastic-coated core while speaker cables are made up of two wires - no braid.
 Open one of the jack covers if you are not sure.
 Using a speaker cable as a guitar lead may work, but your tone will definitely be way off.

-Kit
----

-Drummer must bring with him a carpet large enough to place the entire drum kit on, but no bigger than that [unless you like the 'lounge' feel!].
-This is critical when you're expected to play on a bare floor, and can be used as a basic template around which all your back-line gear can be arranged.